-Changes of Registration: Refunds No refund or bill reduction is made on
+Changes of Registration: Refunds

-No refund or bill reduction is made on any course dropped after the seventh day of classes in the semester.
+No refund or bill reduction is made on any course dropped after the tenth day of classes during fall and spring semesters.
+For the summer semester, no refund or bill reduction is made for changes in registration after the second day of classes.